 Research methods and professional issues INM373 (15 credits)

 Dissertation project INM363 (60 credits)

 Business engineering with ERP solutions INM342 (15 credits)

 Project management INM372 (15 credits)

 *Note: Databases is compulsory for students who do not have prior knowledge at the discretion of the programme director

-Recent graduates are employed in consultancy companies, software houses, major enterprise software users such as banks, the public services, telecommunications, multinational manufacturers, and large retailers.
-The programme helps students build a strong network with their peers, and cohorts keep in touch through informal events such as dinners, as well as maintaining the network as part of their career development.
+From Unilever to HMV and from Accenture to ITN, City graduates are employed across sectors in consultancy companies, software houses, the public services, telecommunications, multinational manufacturers, and large retailers.
+The programme will help you build a strong peer network as well as a solid network of contacts for your continued career development.